eeverman/andhow/.github/contributing.md

 ...and always feel free to contribute tests for untested or poorly tested code

+### Code style
+* This project uses _tabs_ for indentation.
+If you are working on a file that is not tab indent, please convert it to tabs (but don't do other files).
+* Add complete Javadocs for new methods and classes (other than test classes unless needed)
+* Good javadocs comments _what_ and _why_.
+We usually don't need comments on how.

 ### More help getting started
 There is a New Workstation setup page if you need additional help, or post a question on the [forum](https://groups.google.com/g/andhowuser).